Horsetail

 What you need to know

 Highly competitive in wetlands and near waterbodies, excludes other vegetation and alters nutrient cycles.
-Toxic to livestock.
+Toxic to livestock and displaces pasture.

 Management approach